 Can Alcohol Help Calm Anxiety Symptoms?

 Alcohol can temporarily calm anxiety symptoms.
 It can seem like an easy and socially accepted way to cope with anxiety.
 However, relying on alcohol as a form of self-medication can prevent people from seeking the treatment they need and learning long-term strategies to manage anxiety.

 The relationship between alcohol and anxiety can be a vicious cycle.
 People may use alcohol as a coping strategy for anxiety or panic.
 However, repeated use may actually increase overall feelings of anxiety.

 As a central nervous system depressant, alcohol can temporarily slow down some of the signals in the body and brain that can produce symptoms of anxiety.
 This relief is often short-lived and comes with consequences ranging from hangovers to addiction.

 Anxiety is a very common mental health disorder and can prevent people from living their lives normally.
 There are many types of treatments available for anxiety, ranging from therapy, mindfulness strategies, exercise, or medication where appropriate.

 Alcohol is not an appropriate or safe way to manage anxiety and comes with many risks to long term physical and mental health.
 If you or a loved one are suffering from an alcohol abuse disorder related to anxiety, asking for help can be the first step in recovery.
-Contact The Recovery Village Palm Beach today to discuss treatments for alcohol addiction.
+Contact The Recovery Village Palm Beach at Baptist Health today to discuss treatments for alcohol addiction.

 Bolton J, Cox B, Clara I, Sareen J. “Use of Alcohol and Drugs to Self-Medicate Anxiety Disorders in a Nationally Representative Sample.”
 The Journal of Nervous and Mental Disease, 2006.
 Accessed September 5, 2019.